 Utilize Effective Territory Mapping to Optimize the Potential of Your Sales Team

 Outside sales reps need more than just a map with territory boundary lines on it to truly have the most success.
 Reps should be armed with demographic data, optimized sales routes, existing customer information, and prospecting capabilities while out in the field.
-To do this, follow the steps outlined above and go with a mapping platform that allows you to automate as much of your territory mapping and sales processes as possible.
+To do this and perfect your territory mapping strategy, follow the steps outlined above and go with a mapping platform that allows you to automate as much of your processes as possible.

 As you can see, there are some great sales territory mapping software options available.
 In using one of these, you are almost guaranteeing an increase in revenue for your company and a sales team that can sell smarter and more efficiently.
 Optimize your sales team’s potential today through effective territory mapping!